jsartisan/frontend-challenges/challenges/183-anagrams/README.md

 <!--info-header-start--><h1>Anagrams <img src="https://img.shields.io/badge/-easy-7aad0c" alt="easy"/> <img src="https://img.shields.io/badge/-%23javascrip-999" alt="#javascrip"/> <img src="https://img.shields.io/badge/-%23arrays-999" alt="#arrays"/> <img src="https://img.shields.io/badge/-%23blind75-999" alt="#blind75"/></h1><blockquote><p>by Pawan Kumar <a href="https://github.com/jsartisan" target="_blank">@jsartisan</a></p></blockquote><p><a href="https://frontend-challenges.com/challenges/183-anagrams" target="_blank"><img src="https://img.shields.io/badge/-Take%20the%20Challenge-0d99ff?logo=javascript&logoColor=white" alt="Take the Challenge"/></a> </p><!--info-header-end-->

-Write a function that takes two strings `s` and `t` and returns `true` if the two strings are anagrams of each other, and `false` otherwise.
+Create a function that accepts two string parameters `s` and `t`.
+The function should output `true` when the strings are anagrams of one another, and `false` if they're not.

-An anagram is a word or phrase formed by rearranging the letters of another, such as "racecar" and "carrace".
-Both strings must contain the same characters with the same frequency, but in any order.
+Two strings are considered anagrams if you can shuffle the letters of one to create the other.
+For instance, "listen" and "silent" are anagrams because they use exactly the same letters the same number of times, just arranged differently.

 **Constraints:**
 - Both `s` and `t` consist of lowercase English letters.